AdobeDocs/experience-manager-screens.en/help/user-guide/using-command-sync.md

    >[!NOTE]
    >
-   >To learn how to create a channel or add content to a channel, refer to [Creating and Managing Channels](/help/user-guide/managing-channels.md)
+   >To learn how to create a channel or add content to a channel, see [Creating and Managing Channels](/help/user-guide/managing-channels.md)

    The channel contains the following content, as shown in the figure below.